How to Annotate PDF in .NET – Password‑Protected PDFs

 annotator.Save(outputPath);

-Important Note: The saved document will maintain the original password protection.
-If you need to change or remove the password, you’ll need additional steps (which we’ll cover in the troubleshooting section).
+Important Note: If you need to change or remove the password, you’ll have to use additional GroupDocs tools (see the “How to Change PDF Password Annotation” section).

 Common Issues and How to Fix Them